cue-lang/cue/doc/tutorial/basics/aliases.md

 A typical use case is to provide access to a shadowed field.

-Alias are not members of a struct.
+Aliases are not members of a struct.
 They can be referred to only within the struct, and they do not appear in the output.

 <!-- CUE editor -->